Mind and body

 Disabled Facilities Grants

 Government grants of up to £36,000 are available for adaptation works to disabled people’s homes.
+This might include widening doors, installing ramps, stairlifts, downstairs bathrooms, heating systems or heating and lighting controls.
+Grants won’t affect any benefits they receive.

 True Colours Trust